Min st-Cut Oracle for Planar Graphs with Near-Linear Preprocessing Time: Separating a pair of faces

 \subsection{Modifying the external dense distance graph}

 We use $\extDDG$ to compute $\extDDG_X$, the dense distance graph that corresponds to distances between boundary vertices of $P_R$ when the graph is cut open along $X$.
-However, we do not compute $\extDDG_X$ as it can take too much time.
-We simply show how to determine its values when needed.
+However, we do not compute $\extDDG_X$ explicitly; rather, we determine its values as needed.
+Recall the $\extDDG$ is really a set of dense distances graphs, one for each hole of $P$ and one for the outer boundary of $P$.
+We do the following for each dense distance graph in the set.